SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"totalCodeWords" and "unreliable" metric names in the "UpstreamOfdmaChannelInfo" metric group from the Kafka topic.

 - **OFDMA TX Level AVG**: Calculated.
-Total TX power from OFDMA channels associated to the CMs connected to the node, divided by the total number of channels.
+Total TX power from OFDMA channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"txPower" metric name in the "UpstreamOfdmaChannelInfo" metric group from the Kafka topic.